MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 :::image type="content" source="media/realtime-analytics-tutorial/schema-tab.png" alt-text="Screenshot of Schema tab showing the schema mapping.
 The data format, nested levels, and a column titled active tags are highlighted.":::

 1. Your data format and compression are automatically identified in the left-hand pane.
 In **Data format**, select **JSON**.
 This will automatically refresh the partial data preview.
 1. Under **Nested levels**, change the level from 1 to 2.
-If your data format is of type JSON, you must also expand the levels of nested data to determine the table column data division.
+When your data format is of type JSON, you must also expand the levels of nested data to determine the table column data division.

     > [!NOTE]
     > If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub: